vedangnaik/perspecs/README.md

 ![image](https://user-images.githubusercontent.com/25436568/148285251-99660357-a8ac-4891-93b0-0f7d8de47d6c.png)

-*Note: Do not expect them to work out of the box for yours.
-This is a personal project, custom-modelled for my prescription lenses.
+*Note: These models have been custom-made for my prescription lenses.
+Do not expect them to work out of the box for yours.
 However, the models should make a good starting point for customization.*

 ## Parts
 1. 3D-printer-ready PLA plastic